reactgraphqlacademy/graphql-api-training/README.md

 To complete the next exercise we'll use [GraphQL input types](https://graphql.org/learn/schema/#input-types).
 Input types are not only used for mutations but also to pass complex objects to our queries.

-The goal of this exercise it to add filtering and sorting to our `discounts` connection.
-The service.findDiscounts is ready to handle our schema modifications.
-You'll only need to edit this file `src/schema.js`

 ### Tasks

+🎯 The goal of this exercise part 3 is to add filtering and sorting to our `discounts` query.
+The `service.findDiscounts` is ready to handle our schema modifications.
+You'll only need to edit the type definitions in this file `src/schema.js`.
+You don't have to edit the resolvers.

-- [ ] 8.
+- [ ] 7.
 We want to be able to filter discounts by training ID.
 Modify `DiscountFilter` to include the field `trainingId`.
 You need to add the type to each field of the input type, [example](https://graphql.org/learn/schema/#input-types).
+- [ ] 8.
+Add a field `code` to the `DiscountOrderField` type.
 - [ ] 9.
-Add a field `code` to the `DiscountOrderField` type.
+Edit the type `DiscountOrder` and add the right types to each field.
 - [ ] 10.
-Edit the type `DiscountOrder` and add the right types to each field.
-- [ ] 11.
 Update the field `discounts` in the `Query` type to include the `filter` and `orderBy` arguments.
 Once implemented, the following query should work.

 ```graphql
 query {